 - Review why interprofessional teamwork among members of the healthcare field is necessary for educating patients taking niacin.

-Niacin being such a pleiotropic agent still possesses properties that remain uncovered.
-Some other studied uses of niacin other than the ones stated above are:
+Niacin being such a pleiotropic agent, still possesses properties that remain uncovered.
+Some other studied uses of niacin other than the ones stated above include the following.

 - Decreases the incidence of cardiovascular events, premature aging, age-associated neurological disorders such as: